-Did I mention the Shed?
+Did I mention The Shed?
 That thing I did?
-ICYMI, I fooled the world by making the shed I live in the best "restaurant" on TripAdvisor with a ton of bullshit reviews.
+ICYMI, I fooled the world by making the shed I live in the top rated "restaurant" on TripAdvisor with a load of bullshit reviews.

 Bizarrely, it's changed my life.
-Over the past few months, thousands of new followers have flocked to my social media accounts, dozens of drunk men have requested photos with me in south London pubs, and I can barely walk through the village I grew up in without family acquaintances waving at me.
+Over the past few months, thousands of new followers have flocked to my social media accounts; dozens of drunk men have requested photos with me in south London pubs; and I can barely walk through the village I grew up in without family acquaintances waving at me.
 But how long will this last?
-I'm no real celebrity, just a moonfaced con man from Redditch, England.
+I'm no real celebrity, just a moon-faced con-man from Redditch.

 For ideas on how to prolong this new life, I browse some famous people's profiles.
-Among the self-promotion and motivational quotes, I see photos of new trainers, tickets to special events, delicious meals, high-class hotels, and bespoke clothing, always accompanied with captions like "thanks, @nandos!" or "big up @nike you absolute legends."
-It seems that one way to maintain the high-life is to use your status to request nice stuff, publicly thank the brand for sending you that nice stuff, and then be left with both nice stuff and a sense among your followers that you're someone worthy of receiving free stuff.
-It's ridiculous and gluttonous, and I want in.
+Among the self-promotion and pound shop motivational quotes, I see photos of new trainers, tickets to special events, delicious meals, high class hotels and bespoke clothing, always accompanied with captions like "thanks @nandos!" or "big up @nike you absolute legends".
+It seems that one way to maintain the high-life is to use your status to request nice stuff, publicly thank the brand for sending you that nice stuff, then be left with both nice stuff and a sense among your followers that you're someone worthy of receiving free stuff.
+It's ridiculous, and gluttonous, and I want in.

 To do that, though, I need to make myself more brand-friendly.
 I need an endorsement, a friendship with someone whose fame far eclipses my own.
-I rack my brain for ideas and a prophet appears: Mr. Brand himself—star of Forgetting Sarah Marshall, the Trews, and those prank calls on Andrew Sachs's answering machine.
-Unfortunately, I don't know how you go about making friends with Russell Brand, so I have to find another way to convince brands and followers that I am.
+I rack my brain for ideas and a prophet appears: Mr Brand himself – Russell, star of Forgetting Sarah Marshall, The Trews and those prank calls on Andrew Sachs' answering machine.
+Unfortunately, I don't know how you go about making friends with Russell Brand, so have to find another way to convince brands and followers that I am.

 How do I do that?
 It's actually quite simple.

 I find Ryan by asking friends if they know anybody who looks like Russell Brand.
 And Ryan does, sort of, doesn't he?
 That's all I need: the bare minimum.
 That, and Photoshop, and a few photos of the real Russell.
-Then, what's to stop me from taking a selfie with Ryan, doing a quick face-swap, and posting the photo on Instagram?
+Then, what's to stop me from taking a selfie with Ryan, doing a quick face-swap and posting the photo to Instagram?

 But even with my fake Brand in tow, I can't just post photos from an All Bar One, can I?
 I need to be in the kind of hangout you'd expect to see a celebrity in.
-The Groucho, say, or one of those terrible upscale Mayfair clubs where Rihanna and Bieber and Drake drink bottles of champagne worth more than a first-class transatlantic flight.
+The Groucho, say, or one of those terrible upmarket Mayfair clubs where Rihanna and Bieber and Drake drink bottles of champagne worth more than a first class transatlantic flight.
 How do I access one of those?
 Easy: by inventing a Russell Brand PA to arrange things.

-I find a hotel that touts itself as popular with celebrities, therefore, making it "cool," according to its website.
-After some back-and-forth, we have ourselves a £400 [$568] to £500 [$710] suite to hang out in this Wednesday.
+I find a hotel that touts itself as popular with celebrities, therefore making it "cool", according to its website.
+After some back-and-forth, we have ourselves a £400 to £500 suite to hang out in this Wednesday.

 Arriving in west London, my day begins like so many influencers' does.